poisonborz/sagacious-api/readme.md

-## GraphQL Boulerplate
+## GraphQL Boilerplate

 A reasonable, well-equipped boilerplate for a GraphQL + REST API.
-Based on [Apollo](https://www.apollographql.com/docs/apollo-server/) + [Koa](https://devdocs.io/koa/) + [Sequelize](http://docs.sequelizejs.com/), it uses a simple structure to define models, and expose both models and methods on very similar GQL/REST endpoints, minimising extension overhead.
-Includes JWT auth and documentation generation.
+Based on [Apollo](https://www.apollographql.com/docs/apollo-server/) + [Koa](https://devdocs.io/koa/)
++ [Sequelize](http://docs.sequelizejs.com/), it uses a simple structure to define models, and expose both models and methods on very similar GQL/REST endpoints, minimising extension overhead.
+The project is dockerized (postgres db + node:10-stretch-slim) and includes JWT auth and documentation generation.
 The example use case is simple warehouse management system.

 ### Usage